The Big Picture…

 If we can understand the social system’s topology, we get some insights into how to diffusion is likely to work, where it might stall, and how to increase our odds.
 Network topology, whilst we can visualise in a diagram, is more commonly captured by describing a set of attributes the network has.

-These topologies are shorthand for a set of attributes that we can measure about the network.
+We can see the topologies above as shorthand names for specific values of a set of network attributes.
 Such as those in Figure 3.

 We could write article after article on network topologies and metrics.
 You can find some descriptions in this Wikipedia article.

 Density and diffusion success probability

 The less dense a social system is, the more likely diffusion will fail.

 Think of a network of 100 people.
 Let’s say everyone is connected to everyone.
 Here the density would be 99/99, or 100%.
 There’s lots of redundant channels for diffusion to travel over.